giantswarm/logging-operator/README.md

 * promtail client configures write access to Loki for Promtail
 * Promtail config setups some Promtail settings (like which logs to collect)
 * Promtail wiring ensures promtail-app reads configs from previous steps
-* Grafana-Agent config setups some Grafana-Agent settings (like credentials to access loki write, configuration to scrape Kubernetes Events)
+* grafana-agent config setups some grafana-agent settings (like credentials to access loki write, configuration to scrape Kubernetes Events)
 * Apps toggle enables/disables logging agents deployment on WCs

 ## Gathering logs from WCs